nowitsabby/dark-rpg-nextjs/assets/srd/profit_factor.md

 To represent this mighty wealth and influence, the Rogue Trader game uses Profit Factor\.
 This value, more than anything else, is a measure of the Explorers' rising or failing fortunes\.
 As the PCs' Profit Factor grows so to will their access to rare and powerful items, unique retainers, and exclusive organisations\.
 Beyond personal power, Profit Factor also maps the rise of the Explorers' dynasty and over time will allow them to acquire legions of elite warriors, sprawling solar settlements, and even the favour of Imperial Adeptus\.
 Table Profit and Power provides an example of Profit Factor and corresponding power within the Imperium\.

 Profit Factor does not, however, represent any one thing, but rather is a combination of all the aspects of wealth and power at the Explorers' command\.
 This means that Profit Factor is all at once the amount of coins in their coffers, their standing in Imperial society, and their complex web of loans, favours, and debts\.
-As such, Profit Factor is used whenever the Rogue Trader wishes to exert the power of his dynasty or expand his dominion within the Imperium\.
+As such, Profit Factor is used whenever the Rogue Trader wishes to exert the power of her dynasty or expand her dominion within the Imperium\.
 In this section, we will cover the two most common uses of Profit Factor— Acquisition and Influence

 #### Acquisition